 European Marine Casualty Information Platform – EMCIP

-• Widening and deepening the analysis of the results of casualty investigations;
+- Widening and deepening the analysis of the results of casualty investigations;

-• Providing at-a-glance information, enabling general risk identification and profiling;
+- Providing at-a-glance information, enabling general risk identification and profiling;

 Member States notification of marine casualties and incidents, and reporting of data resulting from safety investigations in EMCIP, has been mandatory since 17 June 2011.
-This has allowed the Agency to assist the Commission and Member States with initial analysis of such data, the development of trend monitoring mechanisms, proposals for safety recommendations, the improvement of existing European legislation and promotion of new technical requirements.
+This has allowed the Agency to assist the Commission and Member States with analysis of such data, the development of trend monitoring mechanisms, proposals for safety recommendations, the improvement of existing European legislation and promotion of new technical requirements.

-EMCIP provides the means to store data and information related to marine casualties involving all types of ships and occupational accidents.
+EMCIP provides the means to store data and information related to marine casualties and incidents involving all types of ships including occupational accidents related to ship operations.
 It also enables the production of statistics and analysis of the technical, human, environmental and organisational factors involved in accidents at sea.